TipTopTournament/Server/README.md

 -   PostgreSQL

 ## High-level components
 The server is structured in a way that the requests are handled by the respective controller ([Manager](src/main/java/ch/uzh/ifi/seal/soprafs20/controller/ManagerController.java), [Tournament](src/main/java/ch/uzh/ifi/seal/soprafs20/controller/TournamentController.java), [Participant](src/main/java/ch/uzh/ifi/seal/soprafs20/controller/ParticipantController.java)).
 Those controllers will then perform the requested action or provide the requested information using the respective service ([Manager](src/main/java/ch/uzh/ifi/seal/soprafs20/service/ManagerService.java), [Tournament](src/main/java/ch/uzh/ifi/seal/soprafs20/service/TournamentService.java), [Participant](src/main/java/ch/uzh/ifi/seal/soprafs20/service/ParticipantService.java)).
+A service is resonsible for handling all operations(creating, updating, deleting etc.) of its respective entity.

-Generally a controller would only call its service counterpart to update an entitiy (e.g. the tournament controller would call the tournament service to create a tournament entity).
+Generally, a controller would only call its service counterpart to update an entity (e.g. the tournament controller would call the tournament service to create a tournament entity).
 However, we had to compromise that principle since after a game has been updated (using the tournament service), the result of that game would also have to be entered in the participants statistics.
+That means that there are situations where controllers are actually calling multiple services to execute tasks.

 ## Launch & Deployment

 ### Getting started with the application
+First of all, it can't hurt to know some basic terms of tournament terminology such as 'bracket', 'leaderboard' or 'round'.
+Please make yourself familiar with such terms.
+It will be a lot easier to understand the code.

 Start with having a look at the entities with respect to their fields.
 Once you've got a feel for that, continue with the controllers and have a look what service methods they're calling.
 By doing that you should get an understanding how the server works.

 ### Running the project
 To start the server locally, just run the [Application](src/main/java/ch/uzh/ifi/seal/soprafs20/Application.java) file and the server should be reachable under *http://localhost:8080/*.

 ### Running the test
 That depends on what IDE you're using.
 If you happen to use IntelliJ just right-click on the [Test folder](src/test) and choose "Run tests...".
+Alternatively, you can build the project (run the [build.gradle](build.gradle)) and subsequently all tests are being executed.

 ### External dependencies and databases
-Gradle should take care of the dependencies and the external PostgreSQL database is only used in the production build.
+Gradle should take care of the dependencies.The external PostgreSQL database is only used in the production build.
+The database is hosted on Heroku itself.
+It acts as an addon to the server app.The credentials for the database are stored in the Heroku settings of the server.

 ### Releases
-To deploy changes one simply needs to commit and push their changes and the application will automatically be deployed on [heroku](https://sopra-fs20-group-01-server.herokuapp.com/) (if all tests pass).
+To deploy changes one simply needs to commit and push their changes to Github.
+As a result, the application will automatically be deployed on [Heroku](https://sopra-fs20-group-01-server.herokuapp.com/) (if all tests pass).

 ## Roadmap
 -   One Feature we definitely would have liked to implement was the ability for the participant to be in multiple tournaments.
 At the moment, it is only possible to take part in one tournament at a time